 An appliance repair emergency might be a leak or smoke or even a fire coming from the appliance.

-If an appliance emergency happens in your house, unplug the appliance right away and then call Philly Appliance Repair for local appliance repair in Philadelphia.
+If an appliance emergency happens in your house, unplug the appliance right away and then call Infinity Appliance Repair for local appliance repair in Philadelphia.
 If there is an electrical fire resulting from one of the large or small appliances inside of your home, we advise calling the fire department before attempting to eliminate the fire by yourself.

 An electrical fire from an appliance can be very scary and very dangerous, but there are a few ways to be prepared in the event of an emergency.
 If an appliance goes up in flames, it is important to not panic and remain calm.
 Follow these easy guidelines to help keep your house safe from electrical appliance fires.

 You are able to prevent electrical fires from ever starting by following a few simple guidelines for appliance safety.
 Don’t plug more than two devices into one electrical outlet—the wiring might get overloaded and then spark a fire, especially when there’s debris like clothes or paper close to the outlet.

 It is possible to forget about the dangers of larger household appliances because they remain plugged in all the time, but they still present as much chance for a fire hazard as small electrical appliances like toasters and heaters.
 Large appliances like a dishwasher or washing machine should not be left running overnight or while you’re away from home, and don’t keep a refrigerator or freezer in line of direct sunlight, in order to prevent overworking the cooling systems inside.

 Inspect all outlets regularly for extreme heat, signs of burns, and buzzing or crackling noises that could point to electrical arcing.
 Be sure you have at least one smoke detector on each floor of your home, and test them often to keep them in working order.